Humidifier Settings, Installation and Maintenance Tips

 During extremely cold weather, your home loses humidity to the outdoors and may drop to as low as 10%.
 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) recommend that your home maintain a humidity level between 30-60%.
 As the exterior air temperature changes so do the optimal interior humidity levels of your home (see chart below):

-In general we recommend setting the dial at 35%.
+In general, we recommend setting the dial at 35%.
 You may want to raise or lower it slightly because each home is different.
-Increase the humidity setting until you see a small accumulation of water droplets forming on the bottom half inch of your window panes then back it off slightly (a few percent) to ensure the proper humidity level for your home have been reached.
+Increase the humidity setting until you see a small accumulation of water droplets forming on the bottom half inch of your window panes then back it off slightly (a few percents) to ensure the proper humidity level for your home have been reached.

 Depending on the model you choose and the size of your home, a humidifier uses from 1 to 15 gallons per day when the furnace is operating.
 This minimal amount of water is enough to raise the humidity to your desired level

 A whole house humidifier is installed in the ductwork, right beside your furnace.
 Although it can be installed by a handy do it yourself homeowner it requires knowledge of HVAC, plumbing and electrical so it may be outside the expertise level for the average do it yourself homeowner (Tip: leverage ServiceLive to find a professional in your area).

 As far as console/room humidifiers, simply purchase one at your favorite retailer, following the instructions and plug it in.